rng-guy/NFSMWBartender/README.txt

    table ("BartenderSettings\Advanced\Cars.ini"); each table must contain at least one vehicle.

- • If this feature set is enabled, the following "pursuitlevels" VltEd parameters are ignored because this feature set fulfils their intended purposes with much greater customisation:
+ • If this feature set is enabled, the following "pursuitlevels" VltEd parameters are ignored because this feature set fulfils their intended purposes with extended customisation:
    "cops", "HeliFuelTime", "TimeBetweenHeliActive", and "SearchModeHeliSpawnChance".

- • In each Heat level's "pursuitsupport" VltEd entry, ensure that every HeavyStrategy enabled is only listed once (e.g. there is not a second HeavyStrategy 3), and that there is no more than one LeaderStrategy enabled; otherwise, their "Duration" VltEd parameters might be misread.
+ • In each Heat level's "pursuitsupport" VltEd entry, ensure that every enabled HeavyStrategy is only listed once (e.g. there is not a second HeavyStrategy 3), and that there is no more than one LeaderStrategy enabled; otherwise, their "Duration" VltEd parameters might be misread.